lacanoid/datalink/docs/caveats.md

 ## SQL compliance

-This extension deviates from the SQL standard in following:
+This extension differs from the SQL standard in following:

 * No URL syntax checking for NO LINK CONTROL datalinks, one can add constraint with is_valid() function
 * INTEGRITY SELECTIVE works somewhat differently, just checks if file exists and also works for web URLs
-* DLURLSERVER() returns lowercase instead of uppercase
+* DLURLSERVER() returns lowercase instead of uppercase server name
-* SQL syntax for specifying link control options not supported, use type modifiers instead
+* SQL syntax for specifying link control options is not supported, use type modifiers instead
+* linked files for INTEGRITY ALL and WRITE ACCESS FS are not protected from renaming or deletion, use WRITE ACCESS BLOCKED

 [Datalink manual](README.md)